ysleo/Getting-and-Cleaning-Data/CodeBook.md

 ## Tidy Data Variables

+### The dataset includes the following files:

+A single file : tidyData.txt

+### Each record

+The file contains 35 rows with

  * Subject : Each subject is identified by a number
- * Activity : Ecah Activity is identified by a number and a label
+ * Activity : Each Activity is identified by two column : a number and a label
   * 1 WALKING
   * 2 WALKING_UPSTAIRS
   * 3 WALKING_DOWNSTAIRS